 |Aesthetics||Some homeowners may find solar panels unsightly.
 Explore the options of building-integrated panels or solar tiles for a more discreet installation.|

-User opinion: 5 golden rules to follow for a successful photovoltaic installation
+User reviews: 5 golden rules for a successful photovoltaic system

-Once again, our team of experts has mobilized its experience to compile the 5 golden rules most frequently cited by users to make your photovoltaic installation profitable.
+Here again, our team of experts has drawn on its experience to compile the 5 golden rules most frequently cited by users to make your photovoltaic system profitable.

-- Think long term and think ahead Consider your current energy consumption and plan for the future.
-For example, if you plan to buy an electric vehicle in the next few years, think about the charging station now to adapt the power of your solar system accordingly.
-Also consider family changes, such as retirement or the arrival of a child, which can impact your consumption.
+- Think long term and think ahead The key is to carefully assess your current energy consumption and plan for the future.
+For example, if you're planning to buy an electric vehicle in the next few years, think about the charging station now, so you can adapt the power of your solar system accordingly.
+Also take into account family changes, such as retirement or the arrival of a child, which can have an impact on your consumption.

-- Do not compromise on the quality of the material You are making a long-term investment.
+- Don't compromise on equipment quality You are making a long-term investment.
 Choose solar panels from well-known brands such as SunPower, LG or DualSun if you are looking for made in France.
-These brands offer high-performance equipment with performance guarantees of more than 20 years and a lifespan of 30 years or more, with very good efficiency after 20 years.
-Also, choose quality inverters, such as those manufactured by SMA or SolarEdge, to ensure optimal performance and simplified maintenance... bearing in mind that inverters generally come with a much lower warranty (around 10 years);
+These brands offer high-performance equipment with performance guarantees in excess of 20 years and a lifespan of 30 years or more, with very decent yields after 20 years.
+Likewise, opt for quality inverters, such as those made by SMA or SolarEdge, to ensure optimum performance and simplified maintenance... bearing in mind that inverters generally come with a much lower warranty (around 10 years);

-- Use local expertise whenever possible Find an experienced and RGE certified installer in your area.
-For example, if you live in Brittany, look for a professional who has already completed installations in areas exposed to strong winds and salt spray.
-Ask for local references and take the time to visit previously completed installations to assess the quality of the work.
-Customer reviews can also help you, whether on review platforms or specialized forums;
+- Use local expertise whenever possible Find an experienced, RGE-certified installer in your area.
+For example, if you live in Brittany, look for a professional who has already carried out installations in areas exposed to strong winds and salt spray.
+Ask for local references, and take the time to visit completed installations to assess the quality of the work.
+Customer reviews can also help, whether on review platforms or specialized forums;

-- Maximize self-consumption and resale of surplus Adapt your consumption habits to make the most of the energy produced by your solar panels.
-For example, program your household appliances to work during the hours of sunshine.
-If you have a surplus, find out about electricity resale schemes: a purchase contract with EDF or another energy supplier will allow you to sell the energy not consumed at a rate guaranteed for 20 years;
+- Maximize self-consumption and surplus resale Adapt your consumption habits to make the most of the energy produced by your solar panels.
+For example, program your household appliances to run during the hours when the sun is shining.
+If you have a surplus, find out about electricity resale schemes: a purchase contract with EDF or another energy supplier will enable you to sell the energy not consumed at a rate guaranteed for 20 years;

-- Maintenance and performance monitoring Regular and intelligent maintenance of your installation.
-For example, clean the solar panels annually with demineralized water to prevent scale deposits.
-Regularly monitor your system's production with a monitoring system, such as the SolarEdge mobile app, which will allow you to track production in real time and quickly identify any anomalies to prevent them from causing costly breakdowns.
+- Maintenance and performance monitoring Regular, intelligent maintenance of your system.
+For example, clean your solar panels annually with demineralized water to prevent limescale deposits.
+Regularly monitor your system's output with a monitoring system, such as the SolarEdge mobile app, which will enable you to track production in real time and quickly identify any anomalies to prevent them from causing breakdowns that are costly to repair.

-How to choose the right installer for your photovoltaic solar panels?
+How do you choose the right installer for your photovoltaic solar panels?

-The choice of installer is critical to the success and profitability of your PV installation project.
-A competent and experienced installer will guide you through the entire process, from planning to sizing and selecting the best equipment to commissioning your system.
+Your choice of installer will determine the success and profitability of your photovoltaic installation project.
+A competent and experienced installer will guide you through the entire process, from planning and sizing to selecting the best equipment and commissioning your system.

-We have compiled for you 7 decisive criteria that will help you make an informed choice.
+We've compiled 7 decisive criteria to help you make the right choice.

 #1 Certifications and quality labels

-Before signing a contract, ask the installer to provide you with a copy of his certifications.
-Look for the RGE (Reconnu Garant de l'Environnement), QualiPV and QualiSol label.
-Check the websites of the certification bodies to verify the validity of the labels and certifications that the installer claims to have.
+Before signing a contract, ask the installer for a copy of his certifications.
+Look for the RGE (Reconnu Garant de l'Environnement), QualiPV and QualiSol labels.
+Check the websites of certification bodies to verify the validity of the labels and certifications the installer claims to have.

-To verify the veracity of customer reviews, look for feedback on independent, non-moderate platforms like Google My Business and Trustpilot.
-Also reach out to your personal network for recommendations.
+To check the veracity of customer reviews, look for feedback on independent platforms that cannot be moderated by the installer, such as Google My Business and Trustpilot.
+You can also call on your personal network for recommendations.

 #3 Transparency on prices and guarantees

-Ask the installer to explain each element of the estimate in detail, and don't hesitate to do some online research to verify that the prices quoted are in line with the market.
+Ask the installer to explain each element of the quotation in detail, and don't hesitate to do some online research to check that the prices quoted are in line with those on the market.

-#4 Availability and responsiveness of the installer in case of problems
+#4 Installer's availability and responsiveness in the event of problems

-Test the installer's responsiveness by asking questions via email or phone.
-A quick response time and clear communication are signs of good customer service.
+Test the installer's responsiveness by asking questions by email or telephone.
+Fast response times and clear communication are signs of good customer service.

 #5 The quality of the proposed solar panels

-Look for independent reviews and tests of the brands and models of solar panels, inverters and mounting brackets offered.
-You can also ask the installer to provide you with product data sheets or test reports.
+Look for independent reviews and tests of the brands and models of solar panels, inverters and mounting brackets on offer.
+You can also ask the installer to provide you with technical data sheets or product test reports.

 #6 Installer's technical expertise and experience

 To verify the installer's experience, ask for evidence of previous work, such as photos of similar projects or customer testimonials.
-You can also check the company's business registry to see how long the company has been in business.
+You can also consult the trade register to check how long the company has been in business.

 #7 After-sales service

-To assess the quality of after-sales service, check online reviews that specifically mention after-sales service and ask the installer specific questions about response times, any fees and maintenance requirements.
+To assess the quality of after-sales service, consult online reviews that specifically mention after-sales service, and ask the installer specific questions about response times, any charges and maintenance conditions.

 By following these tips, you should be able to choose a competent and trustworthy installer for your photovoltaic project.